lightning/bolts/04-onion-routing.md

 1. type: `hop_payloads`
 2. data:
    * [`bigsize`:`length`]
-   * [`hop_payload_length`:`hop_payload`]
+   * [`length*byte`:`payload`]
    * [`32*byte`:`hmac`]
    * ...
    * `filler`

-Where, the `length`, `hop_payload` (with contents dependent on `length`), and `hmac` are repeated for each hop;
+Where, the `length`, `payload`, and `hmac` are repeated for each hop;
 and where, `filler` consists of obfuscated, deterministically-generated padding, as detailed in [Filler Generation](#filler-generation).
 Additionally, `hop_payloads` is incrementally obfuscated at each hop.

-Using the `hop_payload` field, the origin node is able to specify the path and structure of the HTLCs forwarded at each hop.
+Using the `payload` field, the origin node is able to specify the path and structure of the HTLCs forwarded at each hop.
-As the `hop_payload` is protected under the packet-wide HMAC, the information it contains is fully authenticated with each pair-wise relationship between the HTLC sender (origin node) and each hop in the path.
+As the `payload` is protected under the packet-wide HMAC, the information it contains is fully authenticated with each pair-wise relationship between the HTLC sender (origin node) and each hop in the path.

-Using this end-to-end authentication, each hop is able to cross-check the HTLC parameters with the `hop_payload`'s specified values and to ensure that the sending peer hasn't forwarded an ill-crafted HTLC.
+Using this end-to-end authentication, each hop is able to cross-check the HTLC parameters with the `payload`'s specified values and to ensure that the sending peer hasn't forwarded an ill-crafted HTLC.

-The `length` field determines both the length and the format of the `hop_payload` field; the following formats are defined:

- - Legacy `hop_data` format, identified by a single `0x00` byte for length.
-In this case the `hop_payload_length` is defined to be 32 bytes.
- - `tlv_payload` format, identified by any length over `1`.
-In this case the `hop_payload_length` is equal to the numeric value of `length`.
- - A single `0x01` byte for length is reserved for future use to signal a different payload format.
-This is safe since no TLV value can ever be shorter than 2 bytes.
-In this case the `hop_payload_length` MUST be defined in the future specification making use of this `length`.

-## Legacy `hop_data` payload format

-The `hop_data` format is identified by a single `0x00`-byte length, for backward compatibility.
-Its payload is defined as:

-1. type: `hop_data` (for `realm` 0)
-2. data:
-   * [`short_channel_id`:`short_channel_id`]
-   * [`u64`:`amt_to_forward`]
-   * [`u32`:`outgoing_cltv_value`]
-   * [`12*byte`:`padding`]

-Field descriptions:

-   * `short_channel_id`: The ID of the outgoing channel used to route the message; the receiving peer should operate the other end of this channel.

-   * `amt_to_forward`: The amount, in millisatoshis, to forward to the next receiving peer specified within the routing information.

-     For non-final nodes, this value amount MUST include the origin node's computed _fee_ for the receiving peer.
-When processing an incoming Sphinx packet and the HTLC message that it is encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected as it would indicate that a prior hop has deviated from the specified parameters:

-          incoming_htlc_amt - fee >= amt_to_forward

-     Where `fee` is calculated according to the receiving peer's advertised fee schema (as described in [BOLT #7](07-routing-gossip.md#htlc-fees)).

-     For the final node, this value MUST be exactly equal to the incoming htlc amount, otherwise the HTLC should be rejected.

-   * `outgoing_cltv_value`: The CLTV value that the _outgoing_ HTLC carrying the packet should have.

-          cltv_expiry - cltv_expiry_delta >= outgoing_cltv_value

-     Inclusion of this field allows a hop to both authenticate the information specified by the origin node, and the parameters of the HTLC forwarded, and ensure the origin node is using the current `cltv_expiry_delta` value.
-     If there is no next hop, `cltv_expiry_delta` is 0.
-     If the values don't correspond, then the HTLC should be failed and rejected, as this indicates that either a forwarding node has tampered with the intended HTLC values or that the origin node has an obsolete `cltv_expiry_delta` value.
-     The hop MUST be consistent in responding to an unexpected `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

-   * `padding`: This field is for future use and also for ensuring that future non-0-`realm` `hop_data`s won't change the overall `hop_payloads` size.

-When forwarding HTLCs, nodes MUST construct the outgoing HTLC as specified within `hop_data` above; otherwise, deviation from the specified HTLC parameters may lead to extraneous routing failure.
+Since no `payload` TLV value can ever be shorter than 2 bytes, `length` values of 0 and 1 are reserved.  (`0` indicated a legacy format no longer supported, and `1` is reserved for future use).

-### `tlv_payload` format
+### `payload` format

-This is a more flexible format, which avoids the redundant `short_channel_id` field for the final node.
-It is formatted according to the Type-Length-Value format defined in [BOLT #1](01-messaging.md#type-length-value-format).
+This is formatted according to the Type-Length-Value format defined in [BOLT #1](01-messaging.md#type-length-value-format).

-1. `tlv_stream`: `tlv_payload`
+1. `tlv_stream`: `payload`
 2. types:
     1. type: 2 (`amt_to_forward`)
     2. data: